[TOPOESIS]

 2019

-[TOPOESIS] is a computational poetry work that uses letterforms as material, texture and subject within computationally generated landscapes.
-The software generates hill and mountain structures with which a poem cycles, gradually replacing the words in the poem with pollutants and other language indicating the Anthropocene.
-After the poems are completed with the substitute text in place, which can take from a few minutes to an hour depending on the length of the poems, the software loads another ‘chapter’ of this digital ‘book.’
+[TOPOESIS] is an epic computational poem.
+Each chapter of the poem generates a new landscape for the poem to fill.
+In this work, I use letterforms as material, texture and subject within computationally generated settings.
+The software generates hill and mountain structures within which the poem cycles.
+After the poems are completed in one chapter, the software loads another chapter of this digital ‘book.’
 Some of the chapters feature my own digitized handwriting in conversation with the pseudo-natural forms, while others consist of commercial logos and other symbolic languages.
+As the poem restarts after a complete cycle, it begins to replace the words in the poem with pollutants and toxins, implicating the destruction of the landscape in the Anthropocene.

-I’m interested in charting human experience to the physical environment through language-based maps, mixing topography with language through a variety of experiments using the computer, combining language with formal elements.
-In essence, I want to understand and treat language as a landscape with the intent of seeing layers of human activity also as layers of language.
+In the digital age, increasingly human experience to the physical environment is mediated through screens and software.
+Through language-based maps, mixing topography with language, I want to reflect on that relationship.
+I want to treat language also as a landscape with the intent of seeing layers of human activity also as layers of language.

 The writing for the project integrates my process-based method of language play with conceptual approaches to cartography and generative computational arts that rely on code to evolve and morph, bringing language into a dynamic relationship with representations of stratification, human history, and the very hills around us.